jerryjappinen/Servant/site/pages/tutorials-and-guides/backend-actions.md

 Each directory under `backend/actions/` is an action.
 All the script files of an action are executed in alphabetical order, recursively.

-Generally, an action does what it does based on user input, and then responds with an HTML status code and some output.
+Generally, an action does what it does based on user input, and then responds with an HTTP status code and some output.

 <p><a href="/technical-docs/components/action" class="button">Full action reference</a></p>